Four Kumaras

 The Kumaras are four sages (rishis) from the Puranic texts of Hinduism who roam the universe as children, generally named Sanaka, Sanandana, Sanatana, and Sanatkumara.
 They are described as the first mind-born creations and sons of the creator-god Brahma.
 Born from Brahma's mind, the four Kumaras undertook lifelong vows of celibacy (brahmacharya) against the wishes of their father.
-They are said to wander throughout the materialistic and spiritualistic universe without any desire but with purpose to teach.
+They are said to wander throughout the materialistic and spiritualistic universe without any desire but with the purpose of teaching.
 All four brothers studied Vedas from their childhood, and always travelled together.

 The Bhagavata Purana lists the Kumaras among the twelve mahajanas (great devotees or bhaktas) who although being eternally liberated souls from birth, still became attracted to the devotional service of Vishnu from their already enlightened state.
 They play a significant role in a number of Hindu spiritual traditions, especially those associated with the worship of Vishnu and his avatar Krishna, sometimes even in traditions related to Shiva.

 Names

 The group is known by various names: "Kumaras" (the boys/male children/young boys), "Chatursana" or "Chatuh Sana" (the four with names starting with Sana) and "Sanakadi" (Sanaka and the others).
 Individual names usually include Sanaka (ancient), Sanatana (eternal), Sanandana (ever-joyful) and Sanatkumara (ever-young).
 Sometimes, Sanatana is replaced by Sanatsujata.
 A fifth Kumara named Ribhu is sometimes added.
 Sometimes, the Kumaras are enumerated as six with Sana and Ribhu or Sanatsujata added.

-Though in Mahabharata, a total of seven sons is mentioned, namely: Aniruddha, Sana, Sanatsujata, Sanaka, Sanandana, Sanatkumara, Kapila, and Sanatana and further mentions that, "Knowledge comes to these seven rishis, of itself (without being dependent on study or exertion).
+Though in Mahabharata, a total of seven sons are mentioned, namely: 1) Aniruddha, 2) Sana, 3) Sanatsujata, 4) Sanaka, 5) Sanandana, 6) Sanatkumara and 7) Sanatana and further mentions that, "Knowledge comes to these seven rishis, of itself (without being dependent on study or exertion).
 These seven are wedded to the religion of Nivritti (inward contemplation).

-Sanatkumar
+Sanatkumara

 Sanatkumara in Sanskrit means "eternal youth".
 He is the author of the Sanatkumara Samhita, which is part of the Shiva Purana, and has 59 chapters.
 It is also taken as a part of the Pañcaratra, Vaishnavite devotional texts.
 He taught Bhishma the mental and spiritual sciences.